MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

      > ![debug-component](media/debug-control.png "Debug component")

 > [!NOTE]
-> It is always a good practice to set breakpoints on the component's life cycle methods like `init` and `updateView`.
+> It is always a good practice to set breakpoints on the component's life cycle methods like [init](reference/control/init.md) and [updateView](reference/control/updateview.md).

 You can also interact with the component locally in real-time and observe elements in the DOM by setting a breakpoint in the sources tab as follows